kouhei-fuji/vjs_rails/README.md

 # required
 //= require vjs

-# if you use jquery-turbolinks
+# if you use turbolinks
 //= require jquery
 //= require turbolinks
-//= require jquery.turbolinks
-//= require vjs.jquery.turbolinks
+//= require vjs.turbolinks

 # if you want to use local flash.swf
 //= require vjs.flash